Finding Your Purpose by Taking Action

 So she left this rich legacy upon the world that includes voting rights for African-Americans, desegregation, and a whole sequence of civil rights legislation.
 That legacy includes the rise to leadership of Dr. Martin Luther King, Jr. (who was thrust into leadership as the head of the bus boycott) and his eventual assassination.

-And all of this was prompted by an unplanned, spontaneous decision to remain seated in a bus seat.
+And all of this was prompted by clear and unwavering decision to remain seated in a bus seat.

 She seems to have found her life’s purpose as a result of her action rather than in contemplation of it.
 Following the boycott, Parks moved with her family to Detroit, Michigan.
 A newly elected member of the House of Representatives named John Conyers Jr. hired her as a staff assistant.
 She remained there until 1988, when she retired.